jpaulm/gofbp/README.md

 - `go test -run WriteToConsUsingNL -count=1`  (note the activated/deactivated messages)
 - `go test -run ForceDeadlock -count=1`
 - `go test -run InfQueueAsMain -count=1` (note the "automatic" ports between WriteFile and ReadFile)
+- `go test -run LoadBal -count=1` (this does load balancing, and uses two DelayedReceiver processes)
 - `go test -run Subnet1 -count=1`
 - `go test -run Subnet2 -count=1`
 - `go test -run Subnet3 -count=1`
+- `go test -run TestWebSocket -count=1`  - for more instructions, see # Test WebSockets (below)

 **Note**: ForceDeadlock is constructed differently so that it can "crash" without disrupting the flow of tests: the network definition has to be compiled "on the fly", so it is actually in `testdata`, while the test itself contains the code to compile and run the test.